ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 ### Controls

-The viewer consists of two main areas - the Timeline canvas that shows the events, and the Information panel that can show a summary of the current active events and time range.
+The viewer consists of two main areas.
+The Timeline canvas that shows the events, and the Information panel that shows a summary of the current active events and time range.

 Navigation uses the mouse: